 The session data is stored in a database and can be played back like a video at any time.
 The recording system is completely configurable and centrally managed.
 Each component can be located separately to accommodate almost any network configuration.
 Recording is limited only by the number of desktops a server can realistically host.
 Literally, thousands of servers can be recorded in large scale Environments.

 It is also possible to record workstations as well as virtual machines in a hosted environment.

 RecordTS will record sessions reliably for a competitive price.
 Learn more at www.tsfactory.com.

 Comments or Questions?

 Did you enjoy this Virtualization Desktop Infrastructures (VDI) wiki?
 Let us know!
-Or if you have any comments, questions or information you think should be included, please get in touch and send me an email at firstname.lastname@example.org.
+If you have any comments, questions or information you think should be included, please get in touch and send me an email at email@example.com.